The Colchagua Valley in Chile is lush, green, and all about wine! Find out the best Colchagua wine tours to make the most of your trip to the region.

 1. Viña Montes

 From the angel motifs dotted around the winery (and on the wine labels) to the gregorian chanting in the barrel room, Viña Montes is a place with a massive amount of character.
 Book onto a wine tour for the full tasting experience, or spend the afternoon at the restaurant enjoying the stunning views of the vineyards covering the Apalta Valley.
+This was one of the best Colchagua wine tours we went on!

 Read more about my tour and wine tasting at Viña Montes.